Februarysn0w/Spider3DSTools/README.md

 ### MemoryDump

 Taken from [WinterMute](https://github.com/WinterMute/ROPInstaller) ROP scripts for mset on 4.x and 6.x.
 Dumps memory to sdcard with 9.x spider.
+Currently only 9.x is supported because IFile_Write gadget is not defined for another versions.

 ### Code (UVLoader Lite)